Jack Finney

 Walter Braden "Jack" Finney (born John Finney; October 2, 1911 – November 14, 1995) was an American writer.
 His best-known works are science fiction and thrillers, including The Body Snatchers and Time and Again.
-A theme that persisted throughout his career was his fascination with ordinary people encountering extraordinary circumstances.
+Themes that persisted throughout his career were a fascination with previous time periods and time travel, and ordinary people encountering extraordinary circumstances.
 Many of his works were adapted into films or television productions.

 Early life and education

 John "Jack" Finney was born in Milwaukee, Wisconsin.
 After his father died when Finney was three years old, he was renamed Walter Braden Finney in honor of his father, but continued to be known as "Jack".

 He attended Knox College in Galesburg, Illinois, graduating in 1934.

 Early career

 In the 1940s, Finney moved to New York City, where he worked as an advertising copywriter.
-He worked on the Office of War Information's "Loose lips sink ships" campaign of World War II, driving home the point that careless remarks by otherwise patriotic citizens can aid enemy agents, resulting in the death of U.S. servicemen.

 While holding a full-time job and raising a young family, he wrote fiction in the evenings, eventually selling short stories to magazines.
-His breakout success came in 1955 with The Body Snatchers, followed by a steady career as a novelist and short-story writer.